 • Costs directly associated with the secondary artistic team.

 • Costs directly associated with complementary personnel: choreographers, armory instructors, military consultants, dialogue tutors and cleaning, amongst others.

-• Costs directly associated with the maintenance and accommodation of the team, during the shoot as well as others that are employed at a different location.
+• Costs directly associated with the maintenance and accommodation of the team, during the shoot as well as others that are employed at different locations.

-• Costs directly associated with the transportation of material or personnel within the national territory, between different locations, this also includes costs occurred for casting selection.
+• Costs directly associated with the transportation of material or personnel within the national territory, between different locations, this also includes costs incurred for casting selection.

 • Costs associated with the rental/purchase of furniture or machinery which are directly related to the production: tents, sunshades, portable barriers, fences, chairs, tables, make-up mirrors, generators, cranes, etc.

 • Costs directly associated with the rental of locations for the film shoot (castles, bullrings, factories, etc.), as well as shooting permits and taxes issued by the relevant Town Halls.
 Also the rentals related to the production (places or trailers).